-I had brought a bunch of pillows and stacked them on the bed to lean up on, the nurse recommended I use the birthing ball to lean on, but I didn’t, I do wish I had, I needed read support than pillows can provide.
+I had brought a bunch of pillows and stacked them on the bed to lean up on.
+The nurse recommended I use the birthing ball to lean on, but I didn’t.
+I do wish I had, as I needed read support than pillows can provide.
 Oh well, I know for next time.
 I stayed on the bed hunched over the pillows for a long time.
-Letting out long moans with each contraction trying to stay on top of it, it was difficult but somehow I managed.
-I tried to remember than I would never have to feel that one contraction ever again, and that I only had to get through the next one to be ok.
+Letting out long moans with each contraction trying to stay on top of it.
+It was difficult but somehow I managed.
+I tried to remember than I would never have to feel that one contraction ever again, and that I only had to get through the next one to be OK.

 I decided that to get things moving faster I ought to be standing up or squatting, so I went over to the squat bar and tried to get comfortable there.
 I couldn’t believe the amount of pressure there was on my hips and back.
 The contractions were much harder to deal with standing up, but then again they were much read effective that way also.